Kotlin 1.0 Released: Pragmatic Language for the JVM and Android

 How to start

-- Android Studio: install the plugin through Plugin Manager;
+- Android Studio: install the plugin through the Plugin Manager.

 - Eclipse: install the plugin through Marketplace.